Can I Sell Iron Condor In A Low Volatility Environment?

 3) A Tastytrade.com video

-The other video I found was on Tastytrade.com and it takes about how to use Iron Condor in IRA accounts because of margin limitation in those types of accounts.
+The other video I found was on Tastytrade.com and it talks about how to use Iron Condor in IRA accounts because of margin limitations in those types of accounts.
 The main focus of the video was to compare unmanaged trades (let it expire) or exiting at 50% of max profit.
-Exiting early seems to yields a higher Profit and Lose number (PNL).

-They also compared trading high IV Rank and low IV Rank .
-As it turned out, high IV Rank trades had a better results in terms of PNL.
-However, it is important to note backtesting of these options trades were based on 45 days to expiration.
+They also compared trading high IV Rank and low IV Rank.
+As it turned out, high IV Rank trades had better results in terms of PNL.
+It is important to note backtesting of these options trades was based on 45 days to expiration.

 Conclusion